Suggested filters

 Rate Limiting

-To prevent abuse, DailyStory enforces a rate limit on OTP generation per contact.
-If 10 or more OTP requests are made for the same contact within a 3-hour window, the contact is locked out and further requests will return an error until the window expires.
+To prevent abuse, DailyStory enforces a rolling rate limit on OTP generation per contact.
+More than 10 send requests for the same contact within a 3-hour window will lock further requests with an error; the window is extended on each attempt, so it clears only after 3 hours with no new requests.

 HTTP 400 { "Status": false, "Message": "The maximum number of unsuccessful OTP attempts was exceeded.", "Response": {} }